TheWatcher/twscript/docs/TWTrapPhysStateControl.md

 a TurnOn message, the script will update the physics state of the objects linked to the marker.

-## Note

-During testing, I was unable to reliably get the heading component of rotational velocity to do anything.
-The value is going in fine, just none of my tests seemed to be able to get a response to it - whether this is an error in my code, tests, or the engine ignoring the value set I don't currently know.

 ## Configuration

 Parameters are specified using the Editor -> Design Note, please see the